 TRAVELCADE MEMBER ID NUMBERS:

-Our original numbers are still in very good condition (perhaps at some point one of the three prior owners did replace them but they are the original numbers.
+The original numbers of our prior 1973 Avion were still in very good condition (perhaps at some point one of the three prior owners did replace them but they are the original numbers.
 You can tell this because there is no ghost images other than those numbers we have) and at some point, when we find someone with a directory from the New England Unit we will be able to verify once again our original owners name and home address back in the day.

 The best place to find out the history of the Travelcade club is to visit Dr. G’s website.
 He has a comprehensive online story about it as well as a list of Travelcade members (I believe original owners with their member ID #s) and also current Avion owners.
 The lists are not comprehensive by any means, nor, i think kept too current.
 That would be a daunting task for anyone.
 I know, for example, we have asked to be added quite a while back but this has yet to happen.
 Nevertheless, its a great resource and the story of the Travelcade club is told well.
 So sit back, visit the site and enjoy reading!